LevyT/JS-Mail-Sender-API/README.md

 Simply NPM Install

+Edit Server.js SMTP Parameters to your Credentials + Provider Authentication=> User:Admin Password:Admin (Change in auth.js)

+and start with:

-and start with node Server.js
+node Server.js

 Explenation can be found here: